GLOBAL MARKETS-Euro on shaky ground, stocks up on talk of aggressive ECB easing

 * Market activity thinned by U.S. Thanksgiving holiday

-* Brent crude futures fall, copper prices rebound (New throughout, updates prices and market activity)
+* Brent crude futures fall, copper prices rebound (Updates price action, adds comment)

-LONDON/TORONTO, Nov 26 The euro slipped towards seven-month lows, bond yields fell and European shares rallied on Thursday on growing talk of aggressive stimulus from the European Central Bank next week.
+LONDON, Nov 26 The euro slipped back towards seven-month lows, bond yields fell and European shares rallied on Thursday as talk of aggressive stimulus from the European Central Bank next week gained ground.

-The pan-European FTSEurofirst 300 index settled 0.9 percent higher, adding to Wednesday's 1.4 percent gain, while the Euro STOXX 50 index added 1.1 percent.
+The pan-European FTSEurofirst 300 index rose 0.8 percent, adding to Wednesday's 1.4 percent gain, while the Euro STOXX 50 index was up 1.2 percent.

-Canada's main stock index rose 0.25 percent, led by gains for its heavyweight financial sector and some of its biggest miners.
-Wall Street was closed for Thanksgiving, a day after shares closed flat in a pre-holiday lull.

-Overnight, Asian stocks closed modestly higher.
-MSCI's broadest index of Asia-Pacific shares outside Japan rose 0.2 percent.
+The firm gains came as Wall Street shares closed flat overnight in a pre-Thanksgiving holiday lull and Asian stocks closed modestly higher.
+MSCI's broadest index of Asia-Pacific shares outside Japan rose 0.5 percent.

 "Expectations surrounding the ECB are running very high and this is driving European markets higher, weakening the euro and helping them do better than U.S. stocks," said Marco Vailati, head of research and investment at Italy's Cassa Lombarda.